davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 5. The goal of this assignment is to implement the locking system offering the highest performance to handling massive numbers of threads (possibly 1000s).
 Your implementation must of course be impervious to race conditions and memory errors.

-6. Finally, you'll want to make sure that the number of operations done on the map (stored in the `numOps` field) is equal to `number of threads * NUM_OPS_PER_THREAD` after the run.
+6. Finally, you'll want to make sure that the number of operations done on the map (stored in the `numOps` field) is equal to `threads * ops per thread` after the run.
 Each of the put, get, and del functions must increment this field (beware of races).

 7. You are welcome to add any number of functions to your implementation.